main menu

 what is squamous cell carcinoma?

-Squamous Cell Carcinoma is a skin cancer.
-It occurs when squamous cells in the skin are exposed to ultraviolet light and other damaging agents.
-Once damaged, the cells undergo mutations and develop into Squamous Cell Carcinoma.
-SCC appears as a red, rough patch that does not heal.
-Diagnosis can be made by a skin biopsy and once confirmed, a Squamous Cell Carcinoma should be removed by a board-certified dermatologist.
+Squamous Cell Carcinoma is a common form of skin cancer that develops when squamous cells in the skin undergo DNA damage from ultraviolet light or other harmful exposures.
+This damage leads to uncontrolled cell growth, forming a cancerous lesion.
+SCC often appears as a red, rough patch that does not heal.
+A skin biopsy is required for diagnosis, and treatment should be performed by a board-certified dermatologist.

 what causes squamous cell carcinoma?